samtupy/nvgt/doc/src/manual/Concurrency Tutorial.md

 * A `wait()` method which pauses, or blocks, your code from continuing until the function completes or fails.
 * a `try_wait` function, returning type `bool`, which takes a timeout and will block until either the timeout( also known as the deadline) expires or the task completes.

 As stated previously, this is, for the majority of cases, the only thing you will need to reach for in your toolbox, and it's the highest level of concurrency available.
 The next two are much lower level, and give you more control, at the cost of raising the steaks by quite a bit.
+Even then, we strongly recommend reading the sections below about what can go wrong when 2 bits of code running at the same time try accessing the same global variable or bit of memory if you intend to write your own functions that are to be called with this async construct.

 ## Coroutines